juanpc2018/Digidesign-001-pci/README.md

 W7x32 dissabled that feature, Only works FullHD. </br>
 problem is related to ACPI, AHCI / MPS Tables v1.4 v1.1 </br>
 tested same XP with same HD 6570 pcie on X58 board and did Not worked 4k. </br>
-Older was better designed, dont know why they changed/damaged that, </br>
+Older 975x + XP was better designed, dont know why they changed/damaged that, </br>
 probably wanted more profits "damage to sell again." programmed obsolescense. </p>

 Vienna Ensemble Pro 5 allows to use newer plugins in other faster machines, </br>